 How to Take Photos for Virtual Staging

-You (and we) want your property’s virtually staged photos to look amazing!
+The top source of homebuyer traffic is online.
+The first thing buyers look at when considering if they're interested in a home are the home's photos.
+If your listing's photos aren't dialed in, you're missing out.
+If you're staging your photos, you want them to look amazing.
 An important first step to accomplish this goal is to have high-quality photos taken of your listing.
 You or your real estate photographer can follow the checklist below to ensure that the photos of your listing will be perfectly suited for virtual staging.

 Because our name is Stuccco (with three c’s), we had to categorize this checklist into three easy-to-remember components: Clean, Camera, Compose.
 Thank you to the extremely talented real estate photographers at Diamond Home Imaging for their expert contributions to this checklist.